- What is tone of voice?

 - Your teams need training: Using tone of voice is a skill

-- There’s no flexibility built in: To consistently express your organisation’s personality, your tone of voice needs to work in every circumstance.
-But if your teams feel your tone of voice isn’t appropriate for a certain situation, they may choose not to use it.
+- There’s no flexibility built in: To consistently express your organisation’s personality, your tone needs to work in every circumstance.
+But if your teams feel it isn’t appropriate for a certain situation, they may choose not to use it.
 We build flexibility into all our tone of voice programmes using our trademarked device called Volume Control®.

-- It wasn’t created by the right people: To create a robust, workable tone of voice, you need a combination of brand consultancy and writing skill.
-To get a tone of voice that your teams can use across your organisation – and that works for every situation – you should use specialist brand and communications agency, rather than a design agency.
+- It wasn’t created by the right people: To create a robust, workable tone, you need a combination of brand consultancy and writing skill.
+To get to an approach that your teams can use across your organisation – and that works for every situation – you should use specialist brand and communications agency, rather than a design agency.

 Can you roll out tone of voice without training?